charlieroberts/gibber.lib/README.md

 Right now only audio works, but I'll be adding interaction and graphics soon.
 Also note that ```Drums``` do not work because I haven't figured out resource management yet and ```Drums``` uses audio samples.
 However, ```EDrums``` (which uses synthesis) works fine.

+I'd eventually like to have three separate builds: one for audio, one for graphics, and one for both.